List of Jake and the Never Land Pirates episodes: Season 3 (2014–15)

-On February 13, 2012, the same day Peter Pan Returns aired, the series was renewed for the third season.
+On February 13, 2012, the same day "Peter Pan Returns" (the final episode of Season 1) aired, the series was renewed for a third season.
 The third season premiered on January 3, 2014.
-The opening sequence of this series was changed.
+The opening sequence of this season was changed.

-Season 4 (2015–16)
+Season 4: Captain Jake and the Never Land Pirates (2015–16)

 On January 8, 2014, Disney ordered a fourth season titled Captain Jake and the Never Land Pirates.
 According to The Animation Guild, I.A.T.S.E.
 Local 839, the fourth season would likely be the final season of the series.
-Like season 3 the opening sequence was changed, introducing new rhythm and images.
+Like season 3, the opening sequence was changed, introducing new rhythm and images.